Directory of American Universities and Colleges Offering Post-Secondary Education in Forestry and Forest Products Technology

-University of Arkansas at Monticello, School of Forest Resources - UAM holds the distinction of having the only school of forestry in the state; our program ranks among the nation's leaders.
+University of Arkansas at Monticello, College of Forestry, Agriculture & Natural Resources - UAM holds the distinction of having the only school of forestry in the state; our program ranks among the nation's leaders.
 Our location in southern Arkansas, at the heart of the state's forestry activity, allows students to rub elbows with professional foresters and land managers and learn first hand what you can't get in any classroom.

 Humboldt State University: Forestry and Wildland Resources Department - Humboldt State is located in the heart of the coast redwood forest.
 This environment provides outdoor classrooms for more than half of the courses we offer.
 Forestry and watershed management are incorporative disciplines, drawing from the biological, physical, social, and managerial sciences.
 The curriculum aids in understanding the biological complexities of the forest and the interactions between the forest and social and economic demands.

 University of California, Berkeley - Forestry and Resource Management - The Forestry major is a professional program that emphasizes timber and forest management, while the Resource Management major tackles broader natural resource issues.
 The skills and experience gained through summer camp and lower division classes are shared by both majors, while the upper division coursework allows students to concentrate in forestry, wildlife, soil and watershed, grassland and woodland, and general natural resources.